Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 **Q:** Do the notions of point process model, Poisson model, and rate parameter seem familiar?

-**A:** If not, consider reviewing the case study in [notebook 8](https://mark-kramer.github.io/Case-Studies-Python/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.html).
+**A:** If not, consider reviewing the case study in <a href="https://mark-kramer.github.io/Case-Studies-Python/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.html" target="blank">notebook 8</a>.

 </div>

 +++

-One approach we used to model the spiking data in [notebook 8](https://mark-kramer.github.io/Case-Studies-Python/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.html) was a Poisson model, in which we used a rate parameter, $\lambda$, to define the expected rate of spiking in any time interval.
+One approach we used to model the spiking data in <a href="https://mark-kramer.github.io/Case-Studies-Python/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.html" target="blank">notebook 8</a> was a Poisson model, in which we used a rate parameter, $\lambda$, to define the expected rate of spiking in any time interval.
 We then computed the value of $\lambda$ that maximized the likelihood of observing the recorded spiking activity.
 For the data of interest here, we extend this concept by defining a rate that varies in time as a function of some set of covariates.
 These covariates are any variables whose influence on the spiking activity we wish to explore.
 Our visualizations suggest that useful covariates for our model include the rat’s position and its direction of motion.

 Let’s define some terms.
 Let $x(t)$ represent the rat’s position at time $t$, and let $d(t)$ represent the direction of motion; we set $d(t) = 0$ when $x(t)$ is decreasing or the rat is stopped, and $d(t) = 1$ when $x(t)$ is increasing.
 Since these position and direction signals change as a function of time, so does the firing rate.
 We write $\lambda(t) = g(x(t), d(t))$, where $\lambda(t)$ is called the **Poisson rate function**, and $g(·, ·)$ is a function that we need to define the model.